NREL/OpenStudio-HPXML/BuildResidentialHPXML/README.md

 **Enclosure: Window Interior Shading**

 The type of window interior shading.
 If shading coefficients are selected, note they indicate the reduction in solar gain (e.g., 0.7 indicates 30% reduction).
-If not provided, the OS-HPXML default is used.

 - **Name:** ``enclosure_window_interior_shading``
 - **Type:** ``Choice``